Hybrid organization: Effects

+Because hybrid organizations merge disparate stakeholder groups, they carry an elevated potential for internal institutional friction, magnifying the complexities of stakeholder management.
+This systemic friction emerges as hybrids attempt to establish an equilibrium between competing external demands and localized internal interests.

-This problem is similarly emphasized from the perspective of agency theory.
-The so-called 'multiple principal problem' combines various collective action problems that can occur with hybridity.
-Free-riding or duplication in steering and monitoring procedures can result in high costs.
-Similarly, directive ambiguity or lobbying of the corporations by individual stakeholders can induce inefficiency.
+This operational challenge is also emphasized within agency theory.
+The "multiple principal problem" outlines various collective action problems inherent to hybrid structures.
+Issues such as free-riding or systemic duplication in steering and auditing procedures can significantly elevate bureaucratic costs.
+Similarly, directive ambiguity or individual stakeholder lobbying can induce structural inefficiencies.

-Any tensions can have positive and negative economic, performance related, cultural and governance related effects for the organization, its principles, and its customers.
-For instance, for state-owned enterprises, Schmitz argues that the combination of public and private interests brings an optimal combination of incentives for reducing costs and improving quality in comparison with pure production forms.
-In contrast, Voorn, Van Genugten, and Van Thiel hypothesize that diversity of ownership may lead to benefits such as specialization and increased efficiency, but also downsides such as increased failure rates.
+These institutional tensions can generate positive or negative economic, performance, cultural, and governance outcomes for the organization, its principals, and its end consumers.
+For example, regarding state-owned enterprises, Schmitz argues that blending public and private interests provides an optimal combination of incentives for cost reduction and quality improvement compared to pure public or private production models.
+Conversely, Voorn, Van Genugten, and Van Thiel hypothesize that while diversity of ownership can capture market specialization benefits and elevate efficiency, it also introduces higher structural failure rates.

 Examples

 Examples of hybrid forms of organization include: